Before you start house-hunting, calculating your price range is essential.

 Your credit score is a major factor in the type and size of mortgage loan you will qualify for.
 To determine this score, the credit bureaus look at a few different factors, such as payment history, types of credit, and more.
 All these things are good indicators of your likeliness to pay back a loan.

-For instance, if your payment history is squeaky clean (you’ve never missed a credit card payment and you always pay the full amount due), it’s pretty safe to assume you’ll have the same habits with your mortgage loan.
+For instance, if your payment history is squeaky clean (you’ve never missed a credit card payment and you always pay the full amount due), it’s safe to assume you’ll have the same habits with your mortgage loan.
 Your credit score is a reflection of this behavior.

 Fortunately, this isn’t the end all be all.
 If your credit score is less than perfect, there are a variety of mortgage loan programs you can still qualify for.
 Your loan originator will discuss all your options with you.